joseantonio-nn/data-revolution/_posts/2023-08-02-efficient-data-transfer.md

 ## Conclusion

 The SCP command is a powerful tool that simplifies and secures the transfer of big data files between servers, making it an indispensable asset for data science professionals.
-I hope you enhanced your productivity and streamline for your Data Science projects reading this post.
+I hope you enhanced your productivity and streamline for your data science projects reading this post.
 Continue your data revolution, see you soon!

 ## TL;DR